SHOUTEDI/SHOUTEDI/ReadMe.md

 # 💫 About Me:
-🚀 Software Engineering Student<br>🛠️ Modder for Rimworld and other games<br>👾 Godot Engine Dev in free time<br>🧠  C# and Python User
+🚀 Software Engineering Student<br>🛠️ Modder for Rimworld and other games<br>👾 Godot Engine Dev in free time<br>🧠  C# and Python Developer

 ## 🌐 Socials: